Dominic Smith Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.05 team ERA ranks 11th across all league pitching staffs.
+- The Angels have a 3.86 team ERA that ranks seventh across all MLB pitching staffs.

-- Angels pitchers combine to surrender 10 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Angels pitchers combine to surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Ohtani (1-0) takes the mound for the Angels to make his third start of the season.

-- His most recent time out came in relief on Tuesday when the right-hander tossed 2/3 innings against the Washington Nationals while allowing hits.
+- Canning starts for the first time this season for the Angels.

 © 2023 Data Skrive.
 All rights reserved.